This is the multi-page printable view of this section. Click here to print.

 We want to allow the command-line validation utility to provide a comprehensive list of a Config’s errors.
 As such, Lucille has to

-validate the config before a Stage/Connector/Indexer begins accessing properties and potentially throwing a ConfigException
+validate the config before a Stage/Connector/Indexer begins accessing properties and potentially throwing a ConfigException.

 - Prevent typos from ruining your pipeline

 A mistyped field name could have massive ripple effects throughout your pipeline.
-As such, each Stage/Connector/Indexer needs to
+As such, each Stage/Connector/Indexer needs to have a specific set of legal Config properties, so Exceptions can be raised for unknown or unrecognized properties.

-2 - Indexer
+7 - Indexer

 Indexers

+Only one Indexer can be defined in a Lucille run.
 All pipelines will feed to the same Indexer.

-Indexer configuration has two parts: the generic indexer
+Indexer configuration has two parts:

-configuration, and configuration for the implementation you are using.
+indexerconfigurationconfiguration for the implementation you are using.

-For example, if you are using Solr, you’d provide solr
+For example, if you are using Solr, you’d provide

-for CSV, etc.
+solrconfig, orelasticfor Elasticsearch,csvfor CSV, etc.

 Here’s what using the SolrIndexer might look like: